hollyouellette/School_District_Analysis/README.md

 <img align="left" src="https://github.com/hollyouellette/School_District_Analysis/blob/main/Analysis/District_Summary.png">
   - The average Reading and Math scores for this school district were passing grades (over 70%).
   - On average, students in this school district score higher on the Reading standardized test versus Math.
-  - While a significant percentage of students passed either on of the Math or Reading standardized tests, significantly less students in this district passed both standardized tests (all indicated by the **% Overall Passing** column).
+  - While a significant percentage of students passed either one of the Math or Reading standardized tests, significantly less students in this district passed both standardized tests (all indicated by the **% Overall Passing** column).

 ### How is the school summary affected?
 **School Summary**